joezaq/License-Plate-Recognition-Using-Deep-Learning/README.md

 - Predict license plate state classification.
 - Extract registration numbers from images.
 - Improve image recognition accuracy using deep learning models.
-- Demonstrate real-world AI applications in smart systems
+- Demonstrate real-world AI applications in smart systems.

 # Data Description
 The dataset obtained from Kaggle contains license plate images from 50 US states, the District of Columbia, and 5 US territories.
 Images are high-quality, cropped, and cleaned to remove duplicates.
 Image size is 128 × 224 × 3.